FarzeenZainab/snap-lens/README.md

 Open your web browser and visit http://localhost:3000 to access SnapLens.

 ## Usage

-1. Upon opening SnapLens in a web browser, you will see an interface with an "Upload Image" button.
-(Coming Soon)
-2. Click on the "Upload Image" button to select an image file from your local machine.
-3. After uploading the image, it will be displayed on the screen.
-4. To zoom in or out, use the provided zoom controls or keyboard shortcuts.
+1. You will see an interface upon opening SnapLens in a web browser.
+The left side of the interface has an image on which you can create tags.
+On the right side of the interface you can view all the tags created.
-5. To create a tag, click and drag the mouse on the image to define the area of interest.
+2. To create a tag, click and drag the mouse on the image to define the area of interest.
-6. Release the mouse to highlight and create a box around the tagged area.
+3. Release the mouse to highlight and create a box around the tagged area.
-7. You can then add the tag's description in the box appearing in the right column of the page.
+4. You can then add the tag's description in the box appearing in the right column of the page.
-8. Repeat the process to create additional tags as needed.
+5. Repeat the process to create additional tags as needed.
+6. You can edit and delete tags.
+7. To zoom in or out, use the provided zoom controls

+## Coming in next version:

+1. User can upload their own images
+2. Zoom in and out using keyboard shortcuts.
+3. The user can create a sharable link
+4. UI improvements for better UX